-One-hour courses such as physical education, band, Gold Diggers, choir, orchestra, and College Players will be counted neither in the student's load not in his grade average.
+One-hour courses such as physical education, band, Gold Diggers, choir, orchestra, and College Players will be counted neither in the student's load nor in his grade average.

-In publishing the honor roll the Engineering and the $\Lambda$ rts and Sciences divisions will be listed separately.
+In publishing the honor roll the Engineering and the Arts and Sciences divisions will be listed separately.